-Dr. John D. Matyjas, a member of the Senior Executive Service, is the Scientific Adviser to the Commander, Air Combat Command, Langley Air Force Base, Virginia.
+Dr. John D. Matyjas, a member of the Senior Executive Service, is the Scientific Adviser to the Commander, Air Combat Command, Joint Base Langley-Eustis, Virginia.
 He serves as the Command Chief Scientist providing scientific expertise and technical guidance throughout ACC.
 As a primary interface to the scientific community, Dr. Matyjas identifies promising technologies and catalyzes rapid, effective enhancements to ACC's warfighting capabilities.
+Currently, he is pioneering advances in autonomous un-crewed systems for combat air forces aircrew training and cross-platform software development and integration.

 Before assuming his current position, Dr. Matyjas was employed by the Air Force Research Laboratory, where he served as Technical Advisor for the Computing and Communications Division at the Information Directorate as well as Core Technical Competency Lead for Connectivity and Dissemination, developing information technologies critical for C4ISR and cyber systems.
 Dr. Matyjas cultivated strategic co-development partnerships via joint capability technology demonstrations and coalition experimentation while serving as U.S. National Lead since 2010 for The Technical Cooperation Program C4I Group, Communications and Networking Panel.
 His accomplishments were lauded by AFRL with induction as a Fellow in 2016.

-1996 Associate of Science degree in pre-engineering, Niagara University, N.Y.
+1996 Associate of Science, Pre-engineering, Niagara University, N.Y.

-1998 Bachelor of Science degree in electrical and computer engineering, University of Buffalo, N.Y.
+1998 Bachelor of Science, Electrical and Computer Engineering, University of Buffalo, N.Y.

-2000 Master of Science degree in electrical engineering, University of Buffalo, N.Y.
+2000 Master of Science, Electrical Engineering, University of Buffalo, N.Y.

-2004 Doctor of Philosophy in electrical engineering, University of Buffalo, N.Y.
+2004 Doctor of Philosophy, Electrical Engineering, University of Buffalo, N.Y.

-5. 2019 – present, Scientific Adviser to the Commander, Air Combat Command, Langley AFB, Va.
+5. 2019–present, Scientific Adviser to the Commander, Air Combat Command, Joint Base Langley-Eustis, Va.

 AWARDS AND HONORS